TUDelft-books/CSBB-textbook/book/_build/html/_sources/Quarter1/Week1_5.md

 ### Overview

-Other than "what are they" and "why do we care about them", this lecture should help you answer more questions about the importance of stakeholders.
-We will talk about how to collaborate with them, and why they would collaborate with you, as well as what could break this relationship.
-At the end of this lecture, students should have an inventory of mindsets, epistemological standpoints and doctrines which help you build a good relationship with stakeholders.
+Besides “what are they” and “why do we care about them”, this lecture should help you answer more questions about the importance of stakeholders.
+We will discuss how to collaborate with them, why they would collaborate with you, and what could break this relationship.
+At the end of this lecture, students should have an inventory of mindsets, epistemological standpoints and doctrines, which help you build a good relationship with stakeholders.

-This lecture will introduce the concept of stakeholders to students in a way that they can connect it to their project and actions.
-This means talking about topics such as what makes somebody a stakeholder and identifying different stakeholders in different projects and situations the students are in.
-An easy way to do this is by introducing this example with a simple example of a situation that all students have experienced where they were stakeholders, such as their own family, and what that entails.
+This lecture will introduce the concept of stakeholders to students so they can connect it to their projects and actions.
+This means discussing topics such as what makes somebody a stakeholder and identifying different stakeholders in different projects and situations the students are in.
+Students will actively map known and potential stakeholders for their own projects by using the Sailboat gamestorming method.

-In regard to the presentations at the end of this minor, students will need to learn about how different types of audiences they will have (eg. supervisor, fellow students) are different stakeholders for their projects, and how that must influence the way they present their findings.
-Further, the characteristics of these audiences, such as along the scale of involved to less involved or how they process information, will be discussed.
+Regarding the presentations at the end of this minor, students will need to learn about how different types of audiences they will have (eg. supervisor, fellow students) are different stakeholders for their projects and how that should influence the way they present their findings.
+Furthermore, the characteristics of these audiences, such as along the scale of involved to less involved or how they process information, will be discussed.

 This latter part also means that the students should learn some essential communication elements for presenting to and talking with an external but interested party.
 Keywords for this are speaker/writer, message, audience and context.
 Considering each of these is vital to for relaying information.
 ### Key concepts

 After this lecture, groups should be able to answer the following